 Minimum Professional Liability Insurance Requirements

-The minimum amount of professional liability insurance required to be maintained is set out in Regulation 4-4.
+The minimum amount of professional liability insurance required to be maintained is set out in Regulation 14-1.
+The minimum amounts apply to all firms engaged in the practice of public accounting or providing accounting services to the public.

 Maximum Allowable Deductible

-Regulation 4-4 requires that any deductible amount must be reasonable in relation to the total revenues of the sole proprietor or Firm and shall not exceed fifty per cent of the required minimum amount of insurance to be maintained.
-Each sole proprietor or firm must ensure that assets (cash or cash equivalents) are set aside at least equal in value to the amount of the deductible that is specified in the professional liability insurance policy.
+Regulation 14-1 requires that any deductible amount must be reasonable in relation to the total revenue of the firm and shall not exceed 50 per cent of the required minimum amount of insurance to be maintained.
+Each firm must set aside assets (cash or cash equivalents) that are at least equal in value to the amount of the deductible that is specified in the professional liability insurance policy.

 Members who do not currently have coverage are urged either to contact their own insurance brokers, or one of the following: